 So, you’d rather go and write those blog posts.
 People are actually searching up all that on Google.

-Creating content for other websites is a great way to expand your audience reach.
-It will allow you to increase your domain authority, brand awareness, and will boost your website’s traffic.
+Creating content for other websites is a great way to expand your audience’s reach.
+It will allow you to increase your domain authority and brand awareness and will boost your website’s traffic.
 It can be a blog article, podcasts, YouTube videos, or social media posts.

 SEO and SEM